 Embrace – metal art by A.D.
 Cook, 24″ x 30″, 2006

 As an artist, I’ve been commissioned on several occasions to create special personalized artwork designed to hang in the bedroom.
 The painting above, “Embrace,” created in mixed media on metal, is a perfect example of intimate artwork.
 The couple featured in Embrace commissioned the painting for their home to celebrate their love for one another.

 True Love – metal art by A.D.
 Cook, 24″ x 12″, 2006

 • • • • •

-A few ways to please your lover – or, at least some ideas for celebrating Valentines…
+Here are a few ways to please your lover – or at least some ideas for celebrating Valentine’s.

 God knows I only know a few in the grand scheme of things.
-So, in closing, here’s my shortlist ways to please her on Valentine’s Day…
+So, in closing, here’s my shortlist of ways to please her on Valentine’s Day.

-Art, chocolate, cook for her, wash the dishes, more chocolate, take her to a movie, do something she wants to do, dance, give a great foot massage, go for walks together, listen to her (some would say this is number one on her list), offer her an awesome back massage, candles – especially the scented variety, flowers, jewelry, books, enjoy a great wine together, turn off your cell phone for your time together, take a long bath together, give her your time, perfume, listen to her music, take her on a vacation, text her a sexy message, compliment her sincerely, make her laugh, be present, laugh with her, be you when you’re with her and appreciate her for who she is… and the rest is up to you.
+Art, chocolate, cooking for her, washing the dishes, more chocolate, taking her to a movie, doing something she wants to do, dancing, giving a great foot massage, going for walks together, listening to her (some would say this is number one on her list), offer her an awesome back massage, candles – especially the scented variety, flowers, jewelry, books, enjoy a great wine together, turn off your cell phone for your time together, take a long bath together, give her your time, perfume, listen to her music, take her on a vacation, text her a sexy message, compliment her sincerely, make her laugh, be present, laugh with her, be you when you’re with her and appreciate her for who she is… and the rest is up to you.

 • • • • •